Skip to main content

 • building CRM records from a conversation

-You can create a new thread by clicking New at the top right of the Vega chat.
+You can create a new chat thread by clicking New at the top right of the Vega chat.

 Push to Talk (PTT)